smittytone/BuildAPIAccess/README.md

 ### - (void)stopLogging:(NSString *)deviceID

 Call this method to stop the current logging stream.
-Its parameter is the device ID of the device for which logs are being streamed, or pass in nil to stop logging for all devices.
+Its parameter is the device ID of the device for which logs are being streamed, or pass in `nil` to stop logging for **all** devices.

+### - (BOOL)isDeviceLogging:(NSString *)deviceID

+Call this method to check whether a device of ID *deviceID* is currently receiving streamed logs.

+## BuildAPIAccess Connection Methods

+### - (void)killAllConnections

+This method quickly cancels **all** current connections and clears the list of devices for which log entries are being streamed.
+Typically used to tidy up when the host app is closing down.
+However, it will issue notifications for devices whose log streams are being terminated.

 ## BuildAPIAccess HTTPS Request Construction Methods